VIKAS-BUDHANI/ML_Diabetic_prediction/README.md

 * DiabetesPedigreeFunction
 * Age

-## Model with there acuurancey.
+## Model with there accuracy.
 I have chosen the Random Forest Model for my project.
 * Accuracy score of Logistic Regression: 76.04
 * Accuracy score of KNN: 73.44
 * Accuracy score of Naive Bayes: 72.4